jamesu/railscollab/UPGRADE.markdown

 ## Change in file storage location

 If you are updating from the rails2 version of RailsCollab, the default location for Company logos, User avatars, and File data has changed.
-These are now located in "logo", "avatar" and "data".
+These are now located in "public/system/logos", "public/system/avatars" and "public/system/data".
 If you have any existing files you should be able to copy them to the new location to make them work again.

 Thats it!